 - Loss of deep tendon reflexes

-Thankfully, CIPD can be treated.
-One of the first-line treatments for CIPD is Intravenous Immunoglobulin, or IVIg.
+Thankfully, CIDP can be treated.
+One of the first-line treatments for CIDP is Intravenous Immunoglobulin, or IVIg.
 However, these infusions can be costly and may come with side effects and complications.
 These side effects may include:

 - Difficulty swallowing